 24 Sep 15

 You never have to worry about creating any type of stress just with simple little questions as such.
 The facebook thing is with a phone that is illegal.
 But I cant use the wall phone because they are to high.
 Anyways I got busted in 2007 I got 35 years but I only did 3 from 07 to 2011.
 Got out continued to sell drugs and got caught for pos.
 Of pills.
 I go up for parole in dec and praying I make it.
 And no im still in lee got married once moved to Pensacola but that didnt last long so back to LEE.
 I plan on getting out of here and move somewhere anywhere it doesnt matter Lee is never gonna give me a fair chance so I defiantly need to move out of alabama period.
 Its hard but I made it that way.
 So I got to make things easy for me.
 My Mom use to tell me to trust and believe in God and He will see you through.
 Well that sums up all your questions I think at least I hope because I do not wanna miss nothing.
-Its cool to ask I dont mine at all every single thing I went through is my own fault and that I must learn from.
-See I to started on a book of my own but got to one place and got stuck so I put it down and never picked it up again.
+Its cool to ask I dont mind at all every single thing I went through is my own fault and that I must learn from.
 Anyway I told you to ask and I mean that I am not ashamed of anything i’ve done.
 And you married a older man well love doesn’t see age but in some cases the law does.
 Lol.
 But I grew up with older women in my life and lately that has not been my thing.
-Younger women is my thing and of course it seems that they are attractive to older guys anyway, I have had 26 year old tell me they had a brush on me.
+Younger women is my thing and of course it seems that they are attractive to older guys anyway, I have had 26 year old tell me they had a crush on me.
 So I have came to a end so come on with more questions.
 And I know where my family at but I dont bother them at all like that.

 Paul was 24 years older than me and he and I had always been quite open about the fact he was going to die before I did.
 It’s just that he wasn’t supposed to die this much earlier than I did.